What Is the Safest Type of Motorcycle?

 Incremental Safety Measures Can Make a Large Difference

-Nonetheless, even a tiny improvement in the bike’s safety can dramatically increase the odds that the motorcyclist will either not be involved in an accident or will suffer less severe injuries.
+Nonetheless, even a tiny improvement in the bike’s safety can dramatically increase the odds that the motorcyclist will either not be involved in an accident or suffer less severe injuries.
 You never quite know what feature will make the difference when you have an accident.
 They can start with the bike itself.
 Some motorcycles are better than others when it comes to your goal of reaching your destination more safely.

 The Type of Motorcycle You Buy Can Dictate Your Safety